 We’re proud to host some of the best culinary talent in the country.
 Our expert chefs will tantalize your taste buds and our unmatched global wine selections will make for a truly memorable experience.
-Enjoy unique culinary stylings alongside the beautiful Lake Oconee.
+Enjoy unique culinary stylings alongside beautiful Lake Oconee.

 Upon launching Merci Beaucoup, a cake and pastry business, Reva rapidly achieved a reputation for creating innovative and tantalizing confections.
 This stellar reputation led to appearances on top-rated television shows and media coverage by leading national publications.

-In 2005, Chef Paula became the Co-Owner/Executive Chef of the Sycamore Grill, a fine dining restaurant housed in an 18th century historic mansion in the heart of downtown Stone Mountain, Georgia.
+“Food is not just for sustenance…it’s a way of life.”
+Chef Paula Sims Ballard was born and raised in New Orleans, Louisiana where she discovered her passion for cooking at an early age.
+In 2005, Chef Paula became the Co-Owner and Executive Chef of the Sycamore Grill, a fine dining restaurant housed in an 18th century historic mansion in the heart of downtown Stone Mountain, Georgia.
 Well known for its fabulous cuisine, it became a local favorite and destination spot.
-During her reign, Chef Paula took the Sycamore Grill to new heights with innovative cuisine and southern hospitality at its finest being featured in The Atlantan, Bon Appétit and the Treasures of Georgia.
+During her reign, Chef Paula took the Sycamore Grill to new heights with innovative cuisine and southern hospitality at its finest.
+Sycamore Grill has been featured in The Atlantan, Bon Appétit and the Treasures of Georgia.

-Teri Blevins started her Culinary Career creating snacks for her siblings and their friends in exchange for doing her chores in her hometown of St. Albans, WV.
-A lifelong passion for baking and cooking followed, leading her to be known as The Food Mom.
-In 2010, Teri entered Duncan Hines Red Carpet Cupcake Challenge, and although she did not win, she placed in the top 10 nationally.
-A local newspaper article and support of local media friends brought a flurry of inquiries, and Lil’ Bit of Heaven Cupcakes was born on August 1, 2010!
-For the first five years, Teri and her husband Dan, also her business partner and the King of Buttercream, worked out of a commercial kitchen that Dan built in their home.
+Teri Blevins started her culinary career creating snacks for her siblings and their friends in exchange for doing her chores in her hometown of St. Albans, WV.
+Known as the Food Mom, Teri has had a lifelong passion for baking and cooking.
+In 2010, Teri entered Duncan Hines Red Carpet Cupcake Challenge and she placed in the top 10 nationally.
+The result was a flurry of inquiries, and Lil’ Bit of Heaven Cupcakes was born on August 1, 2010!

-Their Facebook page has almost 27,000 fans and continues to grow.
+Teri has provided cupcakes for Paula Deen’s Bag Lady Foundation Fundraiser in Lake Oconee, GA, Jennifer Garner’s Flood Relief Fundraiser, has been named to the 101 Most Unique Places to Dine in WV, and has been named #24 out of the Best 101 Cupcakes in the US by the Dailymeal.com.
 Local awards include Best of Taste and Peoples Choice at the 2016 Sweet Charity Dessert Competition.
-Teri is thrilled to be at the 2017 Food and Wine Festival and can’t wait to bring a taste of WV to Georgia!
+Teri is thrilled to be at the Food and Wine Festival and can’t wait to bring a taste of West Virginia to Georgia!

 Griffin Bufkin, proprietor of coastal Georgia smoke joint Southern Soul Barbeque, grew up on St. Simons Island, where he is a third generation Islander and passionate curator of some of the Southeast’s best barbeque.
 He spent his college and post-graduate years in the fields of design, photography and video production, followed by a long career in the music business, running several local venues and working as a talent booker and manager.